open-mpi/ompi/docs/man-openmpi/man1/mpirun.1.rst

 The following options specify the number of processes to launch.
-Note that none of the options imply a particular binding policy |mdash| e.g., requesting N processes for each socket does not imply that the processes will be bound to the socket.
+Note that none of the options imply a particular binding policy |mdash| e.g., requesting N processes for each package does not imply that the processes will be bound to the package.

 * ``-n``, ``--n``, ``-c``, ``-np <#>``: Run this many copies of the program on the given nodes.
 This option indicates that the